 18.1 A licensee may advertise its bingo occasions in a reasonable manner; Provided, That such advertisements must include the name of the licensee holding the bingo occasion.
-This shall be considered a reasonable and necessary expense as provided for in Section 16.
+However, a licensee may not hire any person to develop or conduct an advertising campaign to promote any bingo occasion.
+This shall be Advertising is considered a reasonable and necessary expense as provided for in Section 16 of these Regulations.